 Spirulina is a highly-concentrated food source, offering a plethora of micronutrition that includes essential fatty acids, vitamins, and minerals that many people don’t get enough of, such as calcium, iodine, and magnesium.
 In fact, one teaspoon of spirulina has more calcium than the same amount of whole milk, more beta carotene than an equivalent amount of carrots and… are you ready for this?
 More than 10 times the iron of spinach.
 (Suck it, Popeye.)

-A study in the European Journal of Applied Physiology found that spirulina supplementation improved aerobic exercise performance by extending the duration of exercise.
-The researchers suspected that spirulina aided in the maintenance of muscle cell integrity, allowing the subjects’ muscles to resist fatigue.
-Another trial in Medicine and Science In Sports and Exercise found a similar boost in aerobic performance while the subjects kept up levels of glutathione, a molecule that promotes cellular health (and usually diminishes as it fights free radicals released by intense exercise).
+A study in the European Journal of Applied Physiology found that spirulina supplementation aided aerobic exercise performance by extending the duration of exercise.
+The researchers suspected that spirulina helped with the maintenance of muscle cell integrity, allowing the subjects’ muscles to resist fatigue.
+Another trial in Medicine and Science In Sports and Exercise found a similar gain in aerobic performance while the subjects kept up levels of glutathione, a molecule that promotes cellular health (and usually diminishes as it fights free radicals released by intense exercise).
 Bonus points: spirulina aided in burning more fat for fuel during exercise as well.